Campsite bookings

 The site speed limit for ALL vehicles is 5 mph.
 This includes cyclists

 Motor vehicles may only be parked on a motorist pitch, beside any tent or caravan.
 Alternatively they can be parked in the main car park near the main entrance.
-Once parked on a camping pitch, cars should not be moved during the event
+Once parked on a camping pitch, motor vehicle movements should be kept to an absolute minimum during the event.
+Please follow our volunteer marshall’s instructions at all times.

 Motor vehicles must not be parked beside or enter into the lightweight camping area.